yadej/xtc/README.md

     python3 -m venv .venv
     source .venv/bin/activate

-Install the package, for instance in editable mode:
+Install the package for development/testing with:

-    pip install -e .
+    pip install -e .[dev]

 Then install the MLIR requirements and optionally TVM and JIT backend requirements